Condor Ferries

 What is the age and average income of female travellers?

-57 is the average age for women travellers in the UK.
+57 is the average age for female travelers in the UK.

 11.2% of women who travel on business are business owners, in comparison to 15% of men.

-When examining women travel statistics, it is obvious that senior citizens are one of the fastest-growing demographics in this sector.
-Data on those over 50 reveal that older women are leading the way for travel in the UK and is the biggest growth area, as 57 is the average age for women travellers.
+When examining women travel statistics , it is obvious that senior citizens are one of the fastest-growing demographics in this sector.
+Data on those over 50 reveal that older women are leading the way for travel in the UK and is the biggest growth area, as 57 is the average age for women travelers.

-Evidently, women over 50 enjoy travelling alone because they are often divorced, single or widowed.
-These women are also more financially stable as 54% of affluent travellers earn over $250,000 are women.
+Obviously, women over 50 enjoy traveling alone because they are often divorced, single or widowed.
+These women are also more financially stable as 54% of affluent travelers earn over $250,000 are women.

 There is no age limit for women who like to explore as it is also common for millennial women to go abroad.
 Women taking vacations has recently become synonymous with self-care, it is an opportunity for wellness, freedom and empowerment.
 Research shows that women enjoy adventure travel and like to immerse themselves in a foreign culture more so than men.